-He’s also earned international notoriety as the official representative of the Prada art installation on the highway a few miles north of Valentine.
+He’s also earned international notoriety as the official representative of the Prada Marfa art installation on the highway just west of his studio.

 Ed.
 Note: This is an expanded version of the press release Stephen K. Peeples wrote for the Bale Creek Allen Gallery.